LordRoop/P4-Ducks/README.md

 * Implementation of security measures is in progress.
   - Linux container has been put in a seperate subnet within LAN.
   - Firewall implementation in progress.
+# Big Tickets
+Ak: Job was to Add CSS to the API, meme page, and the Who am I page.
+He also had to get a head start on passing data, all he has to do is add commands in the terminal.
+Navodit: His job was to enhance the login page and he was able to figure out how to pass data from the login page and it can be seen as a table.
+He also added the meme page.
+Aiden: devlop the easter egg and made the API compatiable with Roop's portforwarding.